Tarik Barri

 Tarik Barri (born Arnhem, 1979) is a Dutch audiovisual composer based in Berlin.
 He programmed his own audio-visual software Versum.
 In this 3D real-time virtual world, the artist creates audio-visual compositions.
-Barri has collaborated with Radiohead, Atoms for Peace, Sote, Nicolas Jaar, Monolake and others.
-Since 2015, he has toured as part of a trio with Thom Yorke and Nigel Godrich in a series of concerts featuring Yorke's Tomorrow's Modern Boxes project.
+Barri has collaborated with Radiohead, Atoms for Peace, Nicolas Jaar, Monolake and others.

+Starting 2015, he has toured as part of a trio with Thom Yorke and Nigel Godrich in a series of concerts featuring Yorke's Tomorrow's Modern Boxes project.

+Since 2022 Barri has been touring on and off with his audiovisual band Zo (together with Lea Fabrikant), Sote and in 2024 with Ben Frost.

 Biography

 Barri was born in Arnhem, the Netherlands.
 He lived in Saudi Arabia from 5 until 10.
 After returning to the Netherlands he initially studied architecture, switched to psychology, and eventually graduated in Audio Design at the Utrecht School of the Arts, after John Peel played one of his songs on the radio.

+In 2021 he starts working on Videosync (a visual add-on to Ableton produced by Showsync), after doing a performance with the software together with Peder Mannerfelt in 2019.

 Versum

 Barri programmed Versum as a tool to create music in 3D.
 The software is used to build immersive compositions of digital graphics.
 In 2011, in collaboration with artist Monolake, the software, originally intended to create 3D music, was first used as a purely visual tool to accompany the music.
 On stage, the visuals are created live, reflecting the skeleton and nuances of sound to and morphing to the music.
 For example, scenes flicker to a track's pace, and images pulsate to the beat.